 Minimizing Leaks: The Ideal Approach

 Despite the fact that leaks of fluids should be no cause for concern while administering Sub-Q, it's essential to control the leaking fluids.
 You give your furball subcutaneous fluids to help it with dehydration so if the fluids leak out too much then that ultimately defeats the purpose.
-To minimize the leaking fluids, it's strongly recommended that you lightly pinch of your kitty for a couple of seconds after removing the needle.
+To minimize the leaking fluids, it's strongly recommended that you lightly pinch your kitty for a couple of seconds after removing the needle.
 Also, gently massage the needle entry to keep the subcutaneous fluids from coming back out.

 Top 5 Frequently Asked Question About The Administering Of Sub-Q